fastStats-org/backend/README.md

     - **400**: Malformed project id or body
     - **404**: Project not found
 - **Query Parameters** (optional):
-    - **userId**: only update the project if it is owned by the specified user
+    - **ownerId**: only update the project if it is owned by the specified user/org
 - **Body**:
     - Use JSON to specify settings like `private` visibility and the layout configuration of charts.